diogok/klj-api/README.md

 A few notes on non production or limited environments:

-- Java docker image comes at 430MB and native image at 27MB
+- Java docker image comes at 430MB and native image at 23MB
-- Initial memory usage of java is at 150MB while native is at 4MB
+- Initial memory usage of java is at 150MB while native is at 3MB
 - After load memory usage was similar, with native usig about 10% more memory
-- Throughput and latency were not properly tested
-- I believe Java will be better at handling higher loads, based on readings
-- Native is likely leaking memory, but I did not observe long enough
+- Under load, the java version handler more requests
+- The benchmark was very limited
 - Tracing is not working on native

 ### Utils